 At Arcadia Capital Group, he manages all venture capital and public equity investments and advises several family offices and private technology and life sciences companies.

-Included in this website is a series of articles and lectures originally prepared for academic and private audiences.
+This website includes a series of articles and lectures originally prepared for academic and private audiences.
 His work focuses on innovation, technology, entrepreneurship, leadership, disruption, and rational approaches to all these developments.

 He has lectured and researched at Harvard, MIT, and UCLA, and most recently at the Hong Kong University of Science and Technology.

-Nicholas has advanced degrees from the Harvard Business School (MBA), the Massachusetts Institute of Technology (Computer Science and Advanced Technologies), and the Harvard Kennedy School (Global Leadership and Public Policy).
+Nicholas holds advanced degrees from the Harvard Business School (MBA), the Massachusetts Institute of Technology (in Computer Science and Advanced Technologies), and the Harvard Kennedy School (in Global Leadership and Public Policy).
 He also has a B.S. in Biology and Computer Science from the University of Southern California.

 He is a member of the MIT Technology Review Global Panel, active with Harvard University’s Innovation Center, was a member of the President’s Circle of the Milken Institute (until 2015), and lectured at UCLA’s Anderson School of Business (from 1993 to 1998).